ponderingdemocritus/SquireGPT/readme.md

-# Squire: Discord & Twitter Bot
+# Squire

-Squire is a multitalented bot.
-He interfaces with Discord and Twitter.
-Currently this repo is heavily catered towards the needs of Bibliotheca DAO and the Lootverse in general.
+Squire is a multitalented bot that interfaces with Discord and Twitter.
+Currently, this repo is heavily catered towards the needs of Bibliotheca DAO and the Lootverse in general.

-Further abstraction is needed to make this bot plug and playable by other teams.
-But by all means fork him and customise.
+However, further abstraction is needed to make this bot plug and playable by other teams.
+But by all means, fork him and customize.

 ---

-## GOAL

-The goal of this little bot is to be the interface between StarkNet and Discord.
-It aims to be the go-to resource for all Adventurers within StarkNet.

----

 ## What Squire currently does:

-- Receives Desiege Updates & posts to discord & twitter.
 - Fetches Realm Information
 - Fetches Crypts & Caverns Information

 ---

-# Contributing
+## Contributing

-## Getting started
+### Getting started

 1. [Create a Discord App (bot)](https://discord.com/developers/applications) to test updates in your server.
 2. Visit the 'OAuth2' tab of the Discord Developer Portal and check the 'applications.commands' scope.
 Copy the generated URL and visit it to grant permissions to your bot.